Installing Wood Flooring Planks & Parquet

-The temperature on the underside of the wood should never exceed 27°C. Exceeding this temperature will cause the boards to lose moisture and could lead to the boards gapping, cracking or delaminating.
-To monitor the temperature a floor probe should be installed below the flooring and wired into the thermostat.
-The probe should override the thermostat to ensure the temperate beneath the boards does not exceed 27°.
-It should be remembered that it is the humidity that carries the heat so the drier the environment the colder the room will feel.
-Humidity can be easily introduced and regulated by the use of a small electric humidifier.
+The temperature of the surface of the screed (the underside of the wood) should never exceed 27°C. Exceeding this temperature will cause the boards to lose moisture and could lead to the boards gapping, splits opening up or de-laminating.
+To monitor and limit the temperature, a floor probe should be installed below the flooring and wired into the thermostat.
+The probe should override the room temperature to ensure the temperature beneath the boards does not exceed 27°.

-Rugs, carpets and mats should not be used as these can greatly increase the surface temperature of the wood flooring.
+Rugs, carpets and mats should not be used as these can greatly increase the surface temperature of wood flooring.

-Please note that a constant humidity is essential to the well being of the floor.
+It should be remembered that it is the humidity that carries the heat.
+So the drier the environment the colder the room will feel.
+Humidity can be easily introduced and regulated if required by the use of a small electric humidifier.
+Please note that humidity is essential to the well being of the floor.
 Too much moisture in the atmosphere will call the wood to expand and spring.
 Not enough will cause the wood to dry out and shrink.
-Our wood is stored an a ambient temperature and humidity and your order will be dispatched at between 8-11% moisture content.
-If after installation, the timber absorbs or discharges 1% in moisture content across the floor this could result in moment up to 2.5 mm per m2.
+Our flooring is stored in an environment where both temperature and humidity are monitored and controlled.
+Our flooring is dispatched at between 8-10% moisture content.
+If after installation, the timber absorbs or discharges 1% in moisture content across the floor this could result in movement of up to 2.5 mm per square metre area.

 Moisture loss is more prevalent in smaller parquet pieces as opposed to longer length planks.
 We cannot emphasise enough the importance of maintaining stable conditions throughout the lifetime of the floor and to this end, we strongly recommend a Fid Box is installed within the wood flooring.
 This will monitor and record the under-floor temperature, the moisture content and humidity of the environment.